 The amount of your tuition and fees payment, housing allowance, and book stipend depends on how much time you have served.
 You will receive a larger benefit if you served more active duty or mobilization time.

-All veterans who meet 100% Post 9/11 GI Bill eligibility and LC admission requirements can attend Lynchburg College tuition-free thru the Yellow Ribbon Program!
+All veterans who meet 100% Post 9/11 GI Bill eligibility and Lynchburg admission requirements can attend University of Lynchburg tuition-free thru the Yellow Ribbon Program!
 Benefits are available for undergraduate and graduate programs.
 Unused educational benefits may be transferred to children or spouses of qualifying veterans and active duty military.
 Be sure to complete our Yellow Ribbon Application (PDF) in order to qualify.

 Which Benefit is Best?